Zotye Auto: History

-Zotye was founded on 2005 by Zotye Holding Group.
-Previously, Zotye had contracts to only export automotive parts but increased its production to complete cars to take advantage of the expanding Chinese automotive market.
+Zotye Auto was founded in 2005 by the Zotye Holding Group.
+Previously, Zotye had contracts to only export automotive parts, but increased its production to complete cars to take advantage of the expanding Chinese automotive market.
 In 2005, because of their reputation as a reliable partner, Zotye established contracts for sales subsidiaries in 10 different countries.
 Since 2005, Zotye has expanded its automobile lineup and production numbers.
-The first model of the brand was a small SUV, the Zotye RX6400, later renamed to Zotye Nomad.
-The Nomad bears a remarkable resemblance to the Daihatsu Terios (see also Automotive industry in China).
+The first model of the brand was a small SUV, the Zotye RX6400, later renamed as the Zotye Nomad.
+The Nomad bears a resemblance to the Daihatsu Terios.

 Zotye's total revenues in 2006 were 2.88 billion RMB (about €290 million).
 Zotye Auto ranked 352nd with a revenue of 20.80 billion RMB and a profit of 1.13 billion RMB on Top 500 Chinese Companies List released by Fortune China on July 10, 2018.

-After 2020, sales rapidly dropped and the company entered bankruptcy and liquidation proceedings in 2021.
+After 2020, sales rapidly dropped, and the company entered bankruptcy and liquidation proceedings in 2021.
 Its cessation followed complex financial issues caused by consequently worsening debt.
 Commentators noted that Zotye still relied on internal combustion engines from Mitsubishi at a time when competitors developed their own engines or electrified drivetrains.
 Production was reportedly restarted in December 2022.

 In March 2023, the company's domicile was changed from the Economic Development Zone, She County, Huangshan City, Anhui Province to No. 1 Beihu Road, Economic Development Zone, Yongkang City, Jinhua City, Zhejiang Province.
 In July 2024 Zotye announced agreements to expand markets in Russia and Algeria.

 In 2024, the company reported a 1 billion RMB loss on 558 million RMB revenue.
 In June 2025, Zotye reported being unable to continue vehicle production due to liquidity problems.

+On September 9th 2026, Zotye Auto announced the Wink Y01 international version, being based on the previous Jiangnan U2 from Jiangnan Automobile, a company owned by Zotye, the design of the V01 is identical to the Qingcheng Shidai VC or Ruixiang Hoen O2, and is targeted towards international markets instead of the Chinese domestic market.